dbu/wordpress-mtg/readme.txt

 Just download and activate the plugin and start using the tags in your pages.
 No additional configuration or setup needed.

 == Usage ==
-[scryimg]cardname:set[/scryimg] results in a picture of the card (set is not required)
+[scryimg set="azn"]cardname[/scryimg] results in a picture of the card (set is not required)

-[scrylink]cardname:set[/scrylink] results in a link to the card on scryfall with an image of the card on hover
+[scrylink set="azn"]cardname[/scrylink] results in a link to the card on scryfall with an image of the card on hover

 [p1p1cube column="2"]http://example.com/mycube.csv[/p1p1cube] will generate 15 cards from the X (where X in this example is 2) column of a csv file (Column B in a google spreadsheet f.ex).
 In order for this to work, the link between the tags need to be a direct link to a published CSV file.